OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ---
 title: Create an ASP.NET Office Add-in that uses single sign-on
-description: 'A step-by-step guide for how to create (or convert) an Office Add-in with an ASP.NET backend to use single sign-on (SSO).' ms.date: 01/25/2022 ms.localizationpriority: medium
+description: A step-by-step guide for how to create (or convert) an Office Add-in with an ASP.NET backend to use single sign-on (SSO). ms.date: 01/25/2022 ms.localizationpriority: medium
 ---